NateRFrost/ODSTVisualRandomizer/README.md

 # ODSTVisualRandomizer
-An easy-to-use randomizer for Halo 3: ODST on the Master Chief Collection (MCC).
+An easy-to-use campaign randomizer for Halo 3: ODST on the Master Chief Collection (MCC).